Ylvauk/git-intro/readme.md

 The basics of working with Git could be somewhat familiar to you.
 Git works inside of a **repository**: a folder where Git is watching and tracking changes to files.
-When we want to record or **commit** some changes we've made and 'save our progress so far, we do so by **staging** those changes and then **committing** them.
+When we want to save or **commit** some changes we've made and save our progress so far, we do so by **staging** those changes and then **committing** them.